 Before anyone start whingeing (there’s always one), yes we know that originally “pa amb tomàquet” comes from Catalunya.
 But this is Spain Buddy, not Catalan Buddy.
 We use the Castellano translations for things wherever possible – not Catalan, Euskaldunak, Gallego, Occitan or Valenciano.
 This is because the vast majority of people living in Spain use Castellano as a first or second language.

-- 6 slices of Day old bread – about 3/4 inch thick.
+- 6 to 8 slices of Day old bread – about 3/4 inch thick.
 I use ciabatta (yes I know that’s Italian!!) or a baguette (yes I know that’s French!!) – but any kind of bread will do.

 - A peeled garlic clove – whole.